 NOTE: Parking permits will be denied for faculty/administration/staff who have outstanding fines from prior semester(s) until they are paid in full.
 The first violation after permit expiration will result in towing of vehicle.

 b.
-Green - Available to administrators, faculty, staff, and students.
+Green - Available to commuter students only.

 c.
 Blue - Students and Employees with Disabilities: Available to qualified students and employees.

-2-5: Students are eligible to receive a student parking permit upon payment of all registration fees and completion of the registration form available on PipelineMT.
-Faculty and staff permits are payable at the Parking and Transportation Sevices Office located at 1403 East Main Street after completing the registration form available on PipelineMT.
-The Parking and Transportation Services office is open Monday through Friday from 7:30 a.m. to 4:30 p.m.
-Permits are also available from the Evening School Office, Kirksey Old Main 126.
-It is open 4:30-7:00 p.m.
-Tuesdays through Thursday, and 10:00 a.m.-2:00 p.m.
-Saturday.
-Summer hours are 4:30-6:00 p.m.
-Tuesday through Thursday and 10:00 a.m. - Noon Saturday.
+2-5: Students are eligible to receive a student parking permit upon payment of all registration fees.
+Faculty and staff permits are payable at the Parking and Transportation Sevices Office at 1403 East Main Street.
+The Parking and Transportation Services office is open Monday through Thursday from 7:30 a.m. to 5:30 p.m. and Friday from 7:30 a.m. to 4:30 p.m.
 The office is closed on holidays.
 You will need to complete a vehicle registration form to receive your parking permit.

 2-6: The area authorized for parking is denoted by the color of the permit.
 The color legend and parking areas are shown on the accompanying map.
 It is impractical to mark ALL areas of University property where parking is prohibited.
 Parking or driving is definitely prohibited on grass plots, tree plots, construction areas, or where it will physically mark the landscaping of the campus, create a safety hazard, interfere with the use of University facilities, or hinder the free movement of traffic.
 All legal parking areas are designated by signs, painted stripes, or other marks.
 If it isn't marked, don't park!